-If you need help with your debts right now use our anonymous online advice tool Debt Remedy, in around 20 minutes you’ll find the best way to deal with your debts.
+If you need help right now use our anonymous online advice tool Debt Remedy.
+In around 20 minutes you’ll find the best way to deal with your debts.

 There can be lots of misconceptions about what creditors (your lenders) can and cannot do.
 We hear from clients that are scared stiff of bailiffs (enforcement agents) or being sent to prison when they’ve only missed one or two payments or just received a default notice or a CCJ (County Court Judgment) through the post.